-Working America's Telework Policy allows staff to fulfill their job duties and responsibilities by securely working from home or another alternative worksite.
+Working America's Telework Policy allows staff to fulfill their job duties and responsibilities by securely working from home or another alternative worksite on an occasional basis.

-Teleworking is not an employee benefit, rather it is an alternative to working at your job site.
-Working America shall approve teleworking where it is reasonable and practical to do so and where operational needs will not be adversely affected.
+Teleworking is an alternative to working at your job site.
+Working America shall approve teleworking within the parameters of this policy where it is reasonable and practical to do so and where operational needs will not be adversely affected.
 Working America reserves the right to decide where such need is reasonable.